dalejn/cleanBib/README.md

 # FAQ

 * Why do I receive an error when running the code?.
-  * Please open an `issue` and attach the error pasted into a `.txt` or a screenshot of the error.
+  * The most common errors are due to misformatted .bib files.
+Errors will usually provide an indication of the line or type of problem in the .bib file.
+If you cannot resolve an error, please open an `issue` and attach the error pasted into a `.txt` or a screenshot of the error.
 We will try to help resolve it.
-Note: The most common errors are due to misformatted .bib files.
 * Will this method work on non-Western names?
   * Yes, the [Gender API supports 177 countries](https://gender-api.com/en/frequently-asked-questions?gclid=Cj0KCQiAmZDxBRDIARIsABnkbYTy9MHmGoR2uBhxEKANbT9B9EFVOSiRzbGeQi7nUn6ODH83s6-RZKwaAjpZEALw_wcB#which-countries-are-supported).
 * Are self-citations included?